guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 ## MongoDB + MongoEngine
-We implemented the backend in MySQL to begin with but decided to switch to MongoDB when we went through a major refactor.
 There are a few undeniable upsides such as the much simplified and more intuitive data model with e.g. nested comments.
-We can also repopulate almost all data from the file system if thing do go wrong.
-Integrity of the database isn't super duper important.
-The data that gets added over time is limited and not always mission critical.

-But most importantly; we need to keep track of what we've uploaded and be able to repopulate the same information on request for old samples.
-You upload data once per sample and make the clinical interpretation based on that.
-It can never change!
-We also can't share data as much as you might want to think.
-Each sample needs to be pretty isolated form the rest and especially between different institutes.
-So we can't make use of aggresive normalization even if we wanted.
-This makes MongoDB attractive as well!

-### MongoEngine ODM as the API
-MongoEngine as an interface to MongoDB - we've built our API around it!
-Finally a chance to show some code examples ^^
+Most importantly: if a doctors shows up and wants to take a look at a result from way back we need to be able to show her the exactly what the previous clinical interpretation was based on.
+We solve this problem by limiting Scout to a visualization tool.
+It's not Wikipedia.

+We also need to denormalize data to avoid information spilling over between patient data.
+For example comments.
+This makes MongoDB an attractive choice as well!

+I also really like the ability to create computed properties that behave as regular fields.
+This has really helped a lot to maintain readability as we pass aruond these objects in the templates.

 ## Concluding remarks
-I have to take away messages to share.
+I have two take-away messages to share.
 The first is how important it's been for us to be able to come together under a single language to do just about everthing we need to run a sequencing platform.
 Python allows us to do that unlike any other language.